joesan/plant-simulator/README.md

 For some background information on the project, please have a look [here](https://github.com/joesan/plant-simulator/wiki)

+For the impatient you, I have a version up and running on Heroku [here](https://plant-simulator-ui.herokuapp.com/)!
+Please be soft on it as it is running on just 512MB RAM!
+But you will not be dissapointed!
+Give it a try!

 Here is what the operation of a PowerPlant would look like!
 A constant command and control of the PowerPlant would end up showing you the following graph!

 ![PowerPlant Command and Control](https://github.com/joesan/plant-simulator/blob/master/streaming_telemetry.png)